What is Community Housing?

 Community housing is safe, affordable and secure rental housing provided by not for profit organisations to those who are unable to afford a private rental.
 Shelter Tas has a list of the main community housing providers in Tasmania, and for further information please contact Housing Connect.

 Community housing providers are a key and growing part of the Tasmanian social housing sector.
-The community housing sector provides 6,076 community housing rental properties, according to the latest data from the 2017 Report on Government Services, which is approximately just under half of all social housing.
+The community housing sector provides 6,056 community housing rental properties, according to the latest data from the 2019 Report on Government Services, which is just under half of all social housing.
 Community housing providers are not-for-profit organisations and can provide specialist tenancy management, as well as large scale and mixed communities with tenants from all income levels.

 Community housing comprises a diverse range of affordable housing options to low-medium income tenants.
 There are about 100 community housing organisations in Tasmania, ranging from small organisations with only one or two properties, all the way up to not-for-profit organisations managing thousands of properties.